 We are dependent on one core technology and product category and limited products to generate revenues.
 We cannot assure you that these or other future products will achieve customer acceptance to attain a level of sales to support our operating costs.
 Historically the vast majority of our product sales were generated from a small number of customers, however we are concentrating on increasing our customer base in the lift equipment market to expand our product placement.
 We currently do not have long-term agreements with any of our customers.
 Future agreements with respect to pricing, returns, promotions, among other things, are subject to periodic negotiation with each customer.
 No assurance can be given that current customers will continue to do business with us.
 The loss of any of our significant customers will have a material adverse effect on our business, results of operations, financial condition and liquidity.
 In addition, the uncertainty of product orders can make it difficult to forecast our sales and allocate our resources in a manner consistent with actual sales, and our expense levels are based in part on our expectations of future sales.
-If our expectations regarding future sales are inaccurate, we may be unable to reduce costs in a timely manner to adjust for sales shortfalls.
+If our expectations regarding future sales shortfalls.